SimoSbara/samp-chatbot/README.md

 * Put ```libcurl.dll libcrypto-3.dll libss-3.dll``` inside the root server folder.

 ### Only Linux
-* Make sure to delete libcurl if installed on the system.
-SAMP plugins only work with 32 bit libraries.
 * Put ```samp-chatbot.so``` inside ```plugins``` folder;
-* Put ```libcurl.so.4 libcurl.so``` inside the root server folder.

 ## Development